Splash in Flash Memory

 lady bug usb

+The little Lady Bug is a microSD card reader, includes a min 5pin data cable and of all things, includes a micro UV money detector light.
+Hmmm.
+Topping it all off, the Lady Bug includes 4GBs of memory so she can be used as a USB drive.
 Simply click the black “head” button on the front and the wings pop open giving you access to all her parts and features.
-All this for just $10. (more…)
+All this for just $10.
+Continue Reading

 Crack Your Password Protected SD Card